Albanian National Awakening: Early revolts

 By removing the Timar system, the Sublime Porte intended to strengthen its central government and reclaim the power of the Empire which had been severely weakened due to economic and social backwardness, from the exploitative system and from the ongoing uprisings of peoples.
 Reforms began to be implemented in Albania since the 1830s.
 They gave a blow to the ranks of the old military feudal class which had been weakened from Ottoman expeditions from 1822 to 1831.
 Parts of the feudal heads that had launched revolts were eliminated, others were exiled and those who could, had escaped from the country.
 All their properties were declared state-owned.
 This gave rise to new landowners who had connections to the Sublime Porte.
-Due to the Ottoman occupation, the ideology of Nationalism developed difficultly and were limited in Albanian-inhabited territories in the Balkan.
+Due to the Ottoman occupation, the ideology of Nationalism developed with difficulty and was limited in Albanian-inhabited territories in the Balkan.
 They found more favorable development conditions outside, in the capital of the Empire, Istanbul, Italy, other Balkan countries etc. The national ideas became apparent via popular uprisings against the Tanzimat reforms, but they still did not reach a period to be formulated in full policy of the National Movement.
 They were more expressed with literary works and studies of the Albanian people, history, language and culture.
 In their writings, the Rilindas fought to invoke feelings of love for the country by exalting patriotic traditions and episodes of history, especially that of the Skanderbeg era and folk culture; They devoted a lot of attention to native language and Albanian schools as a means to affirm individuality and national vindication.